-Shopping in Miami can sometimes be a strange experience.
-Whereas like-minded stores in other cities tend to cluster—one neighborhood might be a great place for jewelry and accessories, another might feature a vast lineup of designer storefronts—here it's not unusual to see a shop offering $5 YOLO T-shirts wedged in between two high-end couture boutiques.
-And the streets of South Beach's most touristy areas offer a seemingly never-ending supply of smoke shops, vintage clothing and thrift stores, sex shops, and more smoke shops.
-That's not to say that it's disorganized; it's just a tad schizophrenic in places.
+Miami shopping can be a strange experience.
+Whereas like-minded stores in other cities tend to cluster—one neighborhood might be great for buying jewelry and accessories, while another is lined with designer storefronts—in Miami it's not unusual to see a shop that sells $5 YOLO T-shirts wedged between two high-end couture boutiques.
+And the streets of South Beach's most touristy areas offer a seemingly never-ending supply of smoke shops, vintage clothing and thrift stores, sex shops and more smoke shops.
+It’s not so much disorganized; just a tad schizophrenic at times.

 Miami’s best all-rounder, Aventura Mall boasts all the biggies: Bloomingdale’s, Macy’s and Nordstrom.
 It also has boutique locations for 7 For All Mankind, Burberry, Calvin Klein, Pucci and Ted Baker.
 In addition, there’s a 24-screen cineplex and popular restaurants such as the Cheesecake Factory and Johnny Rockets.
 It’s easy to get to from South Beach, as several buses terminate here—it’s just a hell of a long ride.
 And as a taxi can cost as much as $50 each way, it’s worth the price of a one-day car rental to stock up.

 In addition to fancy, monochromatic threads, BASE is also known for its funky soundtrack (its CD collection is for sale, of course), coffee table books, candles and even Japanese anime.
 Just how cool is the stuff?
 Consider this: the store has a small location at the Delano hotel plus a 24/7 vending machine of goodies at the Mondrian South Beach.